gurghet/vue-smart-table/README.md

-> Not compatible with Vue 2.0 the new version will be out in March-April
+> Not compatible with Vue 2.0, looking for a maintainer for this project.

 # vue-smart-table